Basic Math (Arithmetic) – Homeschool

 How the Course Works

-1. The student watches a video lesson and begins the corresponding textbook assignment on the same day, working until the scheduled math time ends.
+1. The student watches a video lesson and begins the corresponding exercises assignment on the same day, working until the scheduled math time ends.

 2. The next day, the student continues the assignment until it is completed or until math time ends.
 A third day may be needed to finish the work—and that's okay.